Lameguy64/mkpsxiso/README.md

 While other ISO creation tools such as MKISOFS may work as an alternative, most do not let you control the order of the files stored in the ISO image (and is essential for optimizing file order to speed up access times) and all do not support mixed-mode XA files for streamed data such as XA audio and MDEC video streams.
 MKPSXISO was made specifically to replace BUILDCD to aid in PlayStation homebrew development on modern systems as well as modification/hacking of existing PlayStation titles.

 MKPSXISO more or less replicates most of the functionality of BUILDCD but better!
-The most notable difference is that MKPSXISO creates ISO images in either standalone iso or cue+bin format so that generated images can immediately be run on an emulator or burned to a CD.
+The most notable difference is that MKPSXISO is much faster and creates ISO images in either standalone iso or cue+bin format so that generated images can immediately be run on an emulator or burned to a CD.

-Another notable difference of MKPSXISO is that it injects the Sony license data correctly into the disc image which eliminates the need of having to use a separate program for licensing the ISO image.
+Another notable difference of MKPSXISO is that it injects the Sony license data correctly into the disc image which eliminates the need of having to use a separate program for properly licensing the ISO image.
 However, the license data is not included so one must have a copy of the official PlayStation Programmer's Tool SDK or the PsyQ SDK (both of which can be found in www.psxdev.net) for the license files to be able to take advantage of this feature.
 This is to avoid possible legal problems when including Sony's license data into open source programs...
 Better to be safe than sorry!

 ## Features
 * Uses XML for scripting ISO projects.